 Third, although nowhere described in the new tariff sheet, Attachment B, Mr. Linstrom indicated at the hearing that the Company was charging customers different rates for the same EAS service, based upon Company's analysis of the telephone numbers called by the customers and the type of traffic carried.
-ORS 759.220, which applies to cooperatives, states that "...every unjust and unreasonable rate, classification, regulation, practice and division is prohibited."
-ORS 759.260 provides that no public utility shall charge customers in a manner other than as prescribed in the public schedules or tariffs then in force or discriminate among customers receiving like services.
-Thus, based upon Mr. Linstrom's own comments at the Commission's September 28, 2000 public meeting, the Company has discriminated against its customers by charging customers other than as prescribed by its current tariff.
-Such discrimination has taken place and continues to occur.
+ORS 759.220, which

 1 Chairman Eachus: "It says 'premium access service is applied to extended area service usage.'
 Now it doesn't say data or voice.
 It says extended service usage over 3,000.
-It's applied to extend area service usage and you've spend a lot of time here trying to say that it's not EAS and it's a separate service."
+It's applied to extended area service usage and you've spent a lot of time here trying to say that it's not EAS and it's a separate service."
 Mr. Linstrom: "Ron, if tariffs had to state every word, we would have tariffs in our industry.
 I have a letter here.
 Listen one second.
 I have a letter here that we send our customers telling them that this is a data service only and applies to data services in a letter that was addressed to each individual customer explaining before this rate went in."